 Chevrolet Corvette E-Ray

-Corvette E-Ray is believed to be a variant of the all-new mid-engine Corvette C8.
+Corvette E-Ray is an upcoming hybrid-electric variant of the mid-engine Corvette C8.
+The model is sometimes referred to as Corvette hybrid.

 It all started when GM Authority discovered that General Motors filed two applications to register “Corvette E-Ray” and “E-Ray” as trademarks with the United States Patent and Trademark Office.